goproxy/goproxy.cn/README.md

 [goproxy.cn](https://goproxy.cn) in the first place, which is the main reason why we choose the `.cn` as the domain name extension.

-### Q: I committed a new revision to a repository, why isn't it showing up when I run `go get -u` or `go list -m -versions`?
+### I committed a new revision to a repository, why isn't it showing up when I run `go get -u` or `go list -m -versions`?

-A: In order to improve caching and serving latencies, new revisions may not show up right away.
+In order to improve caching and serving latencies, new revisions may not show up right away.
 If you want new revision to be immediately available in the [goproxy.cn](https://goproxy.cn), then first make sure there is a semantically versioned tag for this revision in the source repository.
 Then explicitly request that tagged version via `go get module@version`.
 After couple of minutes for caches to expire, the `go` command will see that tagged version.

-### Q: I removed a bad release from my repository but it still appears, what should I do?
+### I removed a bad release from my repository but it still appears, what should I do?

-A: Whenever possible, Goproxy China aims to cache content in order to avoid breaking builds for people that depend on your module, so this bad release may still be available in the [goproxy.cn](https://goproxy.cn) even if it is not available at the origin.
+Whenever possible, Goproxy China aims to cache content in order to avoid breaking builds for people that depend on your module, so this bad release may still be available in the [goproxy.cn](https://goproxy.cn) even if it is not available at the origin.
 The same situation applies if you delete your entire repository.
 We suggest creating a new release and encouraging people to use that one instead.

-### Q: Who will answer the questions that I have asked in [here](https://github.com/goproxy/goproxy.cn/issues/new?assignees=&labels=&template=question-consultation.md&title=Question%3A+)?
+### Who will answer the questions that I have asked in [here](https://github.com/goproxy/goproxy.cn/issues/new?assignees=&labels=&template=question-consultation.md&title=Question%3A+)?

-A: Members of Goproxy China and enthusiastic volunteers from our great Go community.
+Members of Goproxy China and enthusiastic volunteers from our great Go community.
 Please keep in mind that in order to alleviate the workload of others, don't forget to check if our [FAQ](https://goproxy.cn/faq) page already has the question you want to ask.